Mimaaa/MINOR_WD_PEMA/readme.md

 The purpopse of the developing branch is to eventually merge all feature branches in to this one so I can test all features in one place and see the end result.

-I've alreadye enabled gZip compression on this branche and it already improved the performance of the website by a lot, as you can see below.
+I've enabled gZip compression on this branch and it already improved the performance of the website by a lot, as you can see below.

 ![alt text](https://github.com/Mimaaa/MINOR_WD_PEMA/blob/developing/testimg/developing-per-test.png "Developing Performance Test")
 ![alt text](https://github.com/Mimaaa/MINOR_WD_PEMA/blob/developing/testimg/developing-2g-test.png "Developing 2G Test")